What is a consignment store?

 If the registered offices of the supplier and the consignor are located in different countries within the EU, different tax regulations (e.g. VAT) may have to be observed.
 Both companies require an identification number for the intra-Community movement of goods.

-Special form: Supplier Logistics Center (LLZ)
+Special form: Supplier logistics center (LLZ)

 Conclusion